Smithville Village, N.J.

 The meticulously maintained grounds and attention to detail create an enchanting atmosphere that will beckon you back again and again.
 Historic Smithville offers something for all ages and interests, from family outings to romantic escapes to girls’ weekends.

-Nestled just minutes away from Atlantic City, this hidden gem in South Jersey awaits exploring.
-It has delicious food, and plenty of photography opportunities.
+Located just minutes from Atlantic City, this hidden gem in South Jersey awaits exploration.
+It offers delicious food and plenty of photography opportunities.

 You should pair this spot up with Edwin B. Forsythe Wildlife Refuge which is just down the street.
 You can head out photographing birds and then stop here for something to eat and then do a little more photography.
 You don’t want to miss a shot of the train.
 As you can see, it does make a cool picture.
 Smithville Village Photography will take an hour or two unless you stick around for some night photography.